Currency-One/validators/DOCS.md

 <a name="module_Validators.isBirthDateValidator"></a>

 ### Validators.isBirthDateValidator ⇒ <code>boolean</code>
-<p>Check if value is valid birth date.
+<p>Checks if value is valid birth date.
 Assumes that human cannot be older than 150 years.
 Date in format YYYY-MM-DD</p>

 **Kind**: static property of [<code>Validators</code>](#module_Validators)